THE NUCALA PATIENT

 *Defined as any procedure involving instruments resulting in incision and removal of tissue (polypectomy) in the nasal cavity and the sinuses in the past 10 years.1

-†Based on stratification of SNOT-22 score severity, with scores >50 considered “severe.”3
+Based on stratification of SNOT-22 score severity, with scores >50 considered “severe.”3

-SYNAPSE study design
+SYNAPSE study designkeyboard_arrow_right

 AERD=aspirin-exacerbated respiratory disease; NP=nasal polyp; SNOT-22=sino-nasal outcome test (22-item).